Medication Search - Apo-Oxcarbazepine

 Print

-How does the Apo-Oxcarbazepine medication work?
+How does Apo-Oxcarbazepine work?
 What will it do for me?

 Oxcarbazepine belongs to the group of medications known as antiepileptics.
 It is used to control epilepsy in adults and children over 6 years of age.
 It is used alone or in combination with other medications for a particular type of epilepsy called partial seizures.